inaveed-git/tHOTEL-MENstack/README.md

 - **Authorization:** Authorization mechanisms to control access to certain features based on user roles.
 - **MongoDB Atlas Cloud:** Utilizes MongoDB Atlas Cloud to store and manage data securely in the cloud.
 - **Cloudinary Integration:** Integrates Cloudinary for storing and managing images securely in the cloud.
+- **Map Feature:** Allows users to locate hotels on a map for easier navigation.

 ## Routes